shariq1989/cookbook/content/recipe/Mississippi_Roast.md

 5. Remove the lid and add the dressing, carrots, and onions.
 Secure the lid and set the Instant Pot to high pressure, cook for 70 minutes with a quick release.
 (This is for high elevation.
 You can reduce the cooking time for lower elevation).
 Let it rest, about 5 minutes.
 6. Remove the roast and shred it, then mix it with the liquid from inside the Instant Pot.
 7. Garnish with parsley and serve with roasted potatoes.

+Slow Cooker Mississippi Pork Roast is a savory, sweet and spicy pork roast that is tender to the touch and falls apart with ease.